jpawelczak/vpa-demo/README.md

 Due to VPA nature and how it works, it is recommended to follow those steps:
 1. Apply VPA for a workload in "Off" mode - it gathers resource usage data.
-2. Once you have usage data for few days, change the mode to InPlaceOrRecreate plus add minAllowed and maxAllowed values to keep the resources under control.
+2. Once you have usage data for few days, change the mode to `InPlaceOrRecreate` and apply `ContainerResourcePolicy` to keep the resources under control.
-3. Let VPA actuate the resources of the deployment in-place, so that you can focus on other aspects while minimizing disruption of the workload.
+3. Let VPA actuate the resources of the deployment in-place, so that you can focus on other aspects while improving reliability of the workload.

-Note: to test VPA in Standard Cluster, remember to enable VPA on the cluster (`--enable-vertical-pod-autoscaling`).
+Note: while Autopilot has VPA enabled by defaultto test VPA in Standard Cluster you have to enable the VPA on the cluster (`--enable-vertical-pod-autoscaling`).

 # Clean-up